CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 Eff.
 January 1, 2013;

-SECTION .0300 - ONSITE WASTEWATER contractor, inspector, or evaluator FEES
+SECTION .0300 - ONSITE WASTEWATER contractor, POINT-OF-SALE inspector, PRIVATE COMPLIANCE INSPECTOR, or evaluator FEES

 21 NCAC 39 .0301 SCHEDULE OF CERTIFICATION FEES